-The property, which eventually became known as 'The Glebe' (due to its proximity to the 1861 St Pauls church; disused by c.
-1900), was first settled by Donald Cameron in the 1850s.
+The property, which eventually became known as 'The Glebe', was first settled by Donald Cameron in the 1850s.
 It had its origins in a 200-acre donation to the Church of England by absentee landowner Charles Campbell in the early 1840s.
 An acre was set aside for the church itself and another two acres for an adjacent cemetery.

 There were two homesteads on the property.
 The first was probably built by the Cameron family, many of whom are buried in the destroyed cemetery nearby.
 It was a four-room pise (rammed mud) cottage with a separate two-roomed structure for the kitchen and was situated southeast of St Pauls.
 The house faced south, which meant that most visitors - who arrived from Hall and Ginninderra - entered through the northern kitchen.
 In 1897 a night fire destroyed the original cottage's detached two-room kitchen.
 The event demonstrates the wisdom of the pioneer families who kept their kitchens detached from the bedrooms of the house.

 A second, timber structure was built by the Gribble family in the early 1900s (pictured).
 It was situated northwest of St Pauls (at the end of modern Goossens Place).